keycloak/keycloak-community/design/keycloak.x/operator.md

 If custom Keycloak image is not used, the operator will use a default base image.
 After the operator is upgraded, it automatically upgrades Keycloak too using a newer base image.

 In case a custom Keycloak image is used, the image will need to be rebuilt to perform the upgrade.
 This is not going to be operator's responsibility as building a custom image often requires a complex process incl.
 CI/CD pipelines.
 After the operator is upgraded, it won't manage any existing Keycloak instances until its custom image is manually rebuilt using the right Keycloak base image aligned with the operator and updated and the image coordinates are updated in the CR.

+Store.X will allow zero-downtime rolling upgrades (a Keycloak upgrade performed pod by pod) that will ensure that Keycloak cluster will remain available even when upgrade fails on one of the pods.

 ### Reaugmentation process in Kubernetes